Armenia–Poland relations: Armenian genocide recognition

+In 2005, Poland officially recognized the Armenian genocide.

-Karabakh conflict
+Nagorno-Karabakh conflict

 Poland has refrained from taking side and had instead urged Armenia and Azerbaijan to find the way to solve the problem.
 Following the 2020 Nagorno-Karabakh conflict, Armenians in Poland demonstrated in Warsaw demanding Polish President Andrzej Duda to take a firmer hand against Turkey and Azerbaijan.
 In April 2021, Poland sent 3 tons of humanitarian aid to Armenia for the displaced citizens of Artsakh residing in Armenia.